 Patina isn’t formed overnight, it takes its time and gradually develops.
 Hence, patina is when leather oxidizes and succumbs to oil, dirt, pollution, sunlight, skin contact, and other exposures.
 Make no mistake, this is a natural sheen that cannot be replicated or done through artificial procedures.

 Leather has a lot of character; even when you touch it with your bare hands to put your card in the wallet, it will contribute to the character and appearance of the leather.
 It easily soaks up the environment; every friction, touch, and abrasion adds to the development of the patina.
 Leather, like a

 First of all, patina only develops on full grain leather which is the best quality of leather out there.
 Secondly, the development of the patina is actually an added advantage because it adds to the character of the leather.
 The light sheen or patina that develops on leather darkens its original shade and softens it as well.

 In addition to this, the patina that develops on leather elevates the durability and strength of the leather.
 Hence, you want leather with enhanced beauty as well as wearability and endurance.
 These are some of the traits that are highly admired by leather enthusiasts and manufacturers.

 Which Leather Type Develops the Best Patina?

 How to Accelerate the Process of Patina Development?

-How to Slow Down the Process of Patina?
+How to Slow Down the

 Patina, as we said earlier, is an extremely normal phenomenon.
-You can’t stop it; and you shouldn’t because it elevates the appearance of leather.
-However, if you want to maintain the original state of your leather product, the best thing you can do is work in slowing down the process of patina.
+You can’t stop it, and you shouldn’t because it elevates the appearance of leather.
+However, if you want to maintain the original state of your leather product, the best thing you can do is work on slowing down the process of patina.
 And how can you do that?
 You can regularly clean and condition the leather.
 This may not entirely stop the leather from developing patina, but it will surely slow down the process.